 A pelvic mass may be detected during routine gynecologic examination.
 A pelvic mass may be noncancerous or cancerous.

 Pelvic masses may originate from gynecologic organs (cervix, uterus, uterine adnexa) or from other pelvic organs (intestine, bladder, ureters, skeletal muscle, bone).

-Type of mass tends to vary by age group.
+Type of mass tends to vary by age group:

 In infants, in utero maternal hormones may stimulate development of adnexal cysts during the first few months of life.
 This effect is rare.